About Sterling Events Ltd

 - Where a delegate states that we are able to share their details (excluding telephone number) with exhibitors, we share this with a small number of our exhibitors and sponsors.
 Delegates can request that their details not be shared with exhibitors.
 We do not share the information with anyone else

-- By visiting an exhibiting stand and engaging with its content, you agree to share your details (excluding mobile number) with that exhibitor
+- By allowing an exhibitor to capture your barcode/details, you agree to share your details (excluding mobile number) with that exhibitor

 Exhibitor and Potential Exhibitor Data